kytulendu/rra-krr/rrowl.md

 **The Hidden Temple Incident**

-Lord of the Forest, also known as Lord of the Savannah in majority of Rra-krr-Home, was a god who guard The Fanged God’s hunting ground and punish those who over hunt or destroy the hunting ground by eating them alive and eat their soul afterwards, as well as lead the soul of those who deceased in the hunting ground that was worthy for after life to the under world.
+Lord of the Forest, also known as Lord of the Savannah in majority of Rra-krr-Home, was a god who guard The Fanged God’s hunting ground and punish those who over hunt or destroy the hunting ground by eating them alive and eat their soul afterwards, as well as protect and lead the soul of those who deceased in the hunting ground to the under world.

+For many Rra-krr clan, he was also the god of the hunt, as they believed that The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world's land.
+The Rra-krr hunters will often pray to him for permission to enter the hunting ground or for a good hunt, and some times, leave an offering on a make shift altar in form of an entire head or a skull of their prey, complete with some wild flowers, herbs and burning incense before they leave the hunting ground after a successful hunt.

 He is depicted as black furred Rra-krr with horns and red eyes.
 His hands often have bow and arrow or a spear as a weapon.

-For many Rra-krr clan, he was also the god of the hunt, as they believed that The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world's land.
-The Rra-krr hunters will often pray to him for permission to enter the hunting ground or for a good hunt, and some times, leave an offering on a make shift altar in form of an entire head or a skull of their prey, complete with some wild flowers, herbs and burning incense before they leave the hunting ground after a successful hunt.

-From a recently discovered record of one of the oldest Rra-krr clan on Rra-krr-Home, that survived the name less Patriarch’s order to destroy many old records, artifacts, books, scrolls or historical site during his short reign in the early age of the Rra-krr civilization, some Rra-krr lore keeper theorize that Lord of the Forest or Lord of the Savannah was the The Fanged God in disguise.
-But this contradict with another record that was in comparable age from a defuncted Rra-krr clan's tomb that was discovered hundred of years ago.
+From a recently discovered tomb of one of the oldest Rra-krr clan on Rra-krr-Home, that survived the name less Patriarch’s order to destroy many old records, artifacts, books, scrolls or historical site during his short reign in the early age of the Rra-krr civilization, some Rra-krr lore keeper theorize that Lord of the Forest or Lord of the Savannah was the The Fanged God in disguise.
+But this contradict with another record that was in comparable age from a defuncted Rra-krr clan's tomb, that was discovered hundred of years ago.
 This cause intense debate among some Rra-krr lore keeper that in some instance ended up with a duel in the arena...

     - Excerpt from “Rra-krr’s Mythology” by Alexander O'Connell, 2366 first edition.

 While his ship travel back to Shrres from the second exploration voyage, he have a strange dream of a hidden room below where his sire found his mother.
-This dream keep nagging him, like it was calling him... curious about it, he decided to investigate...
+This dream keep nagging him, like it was... calling him... curious about it, he decided to investigate.

-At the Ancient’s lab in Shrres's archaeological site, after he have a short tour around the site and a brief from the site keeper regarding the newly discovered section of the site below where his sire found his mother, that was sealed with stasis shield, he come with the site keeper to look at it.
+At the Ancient’s lab in Shrres's archaeological site, after he have a short tour and a brief from the site keeper regarding the newly discovered section of the site below where his sire found his mother that was sealed with in stasis shield, which strangely appear out of nowhere after this section of the site was excavated years ago.
+He come with the site keeper to look at it.

-They arrived at the newly discovered section, as they walk to the end of the large room, a large door with mirrored surface from the effect of the stasis field come in to view, it decorated with strange sculptures

-It design clearly isn't Ancient as it was so difference from anything they have know.
-But yet, it looks similar...
+They arrived at the newly discovered section.
+As they walk to the end of the large room, a large door decorated with sculpture of a strange creature with mirrored surface from the effect of the stasis field come in to view.
+It's design clearly isn't Ancient as it was so difference from anything they have know.
+But yet, the sculpture looks similar to him some how...

-""

-...
+The site keeper then get a sudden summon call from the site keeper assistance and have to left Rrowl alone for a while.

+As the site keeper walk out of his sight, he suddenly feel a strong sense of dread coming from the sealed door, his instinct screaming danger and urge him to get away from here quick, but something is calling him in his mind, he heard incoherent whispers of hiss and growl of a voice that chill his spine, it urge him to open the sealed door.
+Unable to resist the call, no matter how much he tried, he walked...

-As he touch the metallic door, it begin to to hum followed by a crack of mechanical lock disengage and a sound of some kind of force field dissolve.
+He touched the stasis shielded door, the entire room begin to emit a low hum followed by a crack of mechanical lock disengage and a sound of force field dissolve with following silent.

-The door opened and reveal a long hallway lead to a large hall, illuminate with dimly lit and faulty light strips, the hallway looks much older and much difference than of The Ancient's architect out side, which clearly this part wasn't made by The Ancient.
-There are carvings on the wall, detail some kind of story or ritual but many of it was damaged by some kind of claws marks.
-The claws marks is all over the wall, floor and celling.
+The door opened, reveal a long hallway lead to a large hall, illuminate with dimly lit and faulty light strips.
+Following the call, he entered it.

+The hallway looks much older and difference than of The Ancient's architect out side, which clearly this part wasn't made by The Ancient.
+There are carvings on the wall, detail some kind of story or ritual, many of it was damaged by some kind of claws marks.
+The claws marks is all over the wall, floor and ceiling.
-As he about to step in to the hall way to investigate, he feel a strong sense of dread, his instinct tell him not to go farther and get away from here quickly, but something in his mind calling him, pulling him in to the dimly lit hallway.
-Unable to resist the call, he walked...